Pastured Poultry for Kansas City Eaters

 Are your chickens free range?

-When they are young, our Cornish and Poulet Rouge chickens move freely in moveable pens and are moved to fresh pasture twice a day.
+We prefer to call our chickens pasture raised.
+When they are young, our Cornish move freely in moveable pens and are moved to fresh pasture twice a day.
 The pens provide protection from predators.
-As our Heritage birds take longer to mature, we start them in the moveable pens and move them to a larger pasture protected by electric netting as they get older (and bigger).
+As our Poulet Rouge & Heritage birds take longer to mature, we start them in the moveable pens and move them to a larger pasture protected by electric netting as they get older (and bigger).

-Our laying hens have a moveable pen as well, which they use primarily for roosting at nighttime.
-During the day, we provide a very large pasture in which they range freely, protected by electric netting.
+Our laying hens have a moveable coop, which they use primarily for roosting at nighttime.
+During the day, they have free range of our 40 acres.

 What will my chicken look like?